Exercise Exercise

 • Include 8-10 exercises to engage major functional muscle groups of the upper and lower body

-• For patients with advanced CVD, prescribe exercises that involve single joints and isolate smaller areas of muscle
+• For patients with advanced CVD, prescribe exercises that involve single joints and are isolated to a smaller muscle mass

-TIP: A comprehensive exercise program should include both aerobic and resistance exercise.
-Including both exercise modalities improves the time efficiency of exercise sessions and yields greater physiological outcomes.
+TIP: A comprehensive exercise program should incorporate both aerobic and resistance exercise.
+Including both exercise modalities can result in superior clinical outcomes such as muscle strength, exercise capacity and quality of life.

 Powerbreathe_inspiratory_muscle_trainer